jawi/angular-mapster/README.md

-# angularMapster
+# Angular Mapster

-Alternative for ImageMapster that plays nice in an AngularJS context.
+Alternative for [ImageMapster](http://www.outsharked.com/imagemapster/) that plays nice in an AngularJS context.

 ## To do

+- [x] Move code to GitHub;
-[ ] Sample the region of the selected area to calculate a better highlight color based on the average color in *that* area, instead of the entire image;
+- [ ] Sample the region of the selected area to calculate a better highlight color based on the average color in *that* area, instead of the entire image;
-[ ] Sometimes the selection area moves outside the image;
+- [ ] Sometimes the selection area moves outside the image;
-[ ] Write tests;
+- [ ] Write tests;
-[ ] ...
+- [ ] ...

 ## License